Ifri Oudadane: Research methods

 Research at Ifri Oudadane was started in 2006 by the “Eastern Rif” project, a Moroccan-German mixed team.
 Consisting of the National Institute of Archaeology and Heritage (INSAP) of Morocco, the German Commission for Archeology of External European Affairs (KAAK), and the University of Cologne.
-Archaeologists dug about 2.5 meters deep into the soil inside of the rock shelter.
+Archaeologists dug about 2.5 meters (8.2 ft) deep into the soil inside of the rock shelter.
 During the 2006 and 2007 digging seasons, excavated material was separated and cleared through screens of various sizes.
 Starting in 2010, flotation analysis was used to get a better understanding of organic materials, including pollen and foodstuffs.
 In addition, black carbon (BC) analysis was used to gain a deeper understanding of the history of fire at Ifri Oudadane.
 This method entails using an acid to oxidize the carbon into benzene polycarboxylic acids.
 A variety of information can be gathered from this method, including the composition of fires and at which temperature they burned.